Greyyy-Test/Greyyy-Test.github.io/CONTRIBUTING.md

 # Contributing to LaMET Webpage

 Thank you for your interest in contributing to the LaMET (Large Momentum Effective Theory) webpage!
-This guide explains how to collaborate via pull requests (PRs) while keeping our main branch clean and our work collaborative.
+This guide explains how to collaborate via pull requests (PRs) while keeping our master branch clean and our work collaborative.

 ---